sadiyamin/Alexa/README.md

 <h3>⚠️ Warning!</h3>

 <h5>Because of user bots; Your WhatsApp account can be banned.
 You are responsible for everything you do.
 Most likely, using WhatsApp setting management commands too much may caused getting banned.
-Certainly, Alpha Queen executives do not take responsibility.
+Certainly, Alexa executives do not take responsibility.
 By setting up Alexa Bot you are considered to have assumed these responsibilities.</h5>
 <hr>